Strato75/DSP/README.md

 # DSP
-Some jupyter notebooks related to Digital Signal Processing
+Some jupyter notebooks related to Digital Signal Processing.